Coyotes vs. Oilers: Betting Trends, Odds, Advanced Stats

 Coyotes Advanced Stats

-- In its past 10 contests, Arizona has hit the over four times.
+- In its past 10 games, Arizona has hit the over twice.

-- The Coyotes total over the last 10 games is 0.1 goals fewer than the 6.5 over/under given for this matchup.
+- The Coyotes and their opponents have combined to tally an average of 6.5 goals over their last 10 games, 0.5 less than the 7 total goals set for this matchup.

-- During their past 10 games, Coyotes' game goal totals average 7.5 goals, 2.3 goals higher per game than their season-long game scoring average.
+- Over their past 10 games, the Coyotes and their opponents are scoring 1.0 more goal per game than their season-long game scoring average, 7.4 goals.

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.